tpgml2612/CV/index.md

 I want to experience a more expansive world since I was born in Korea and grew up only here except traveling.

 <strong><u>My Research Interests</u></strong> are listed below:
+* Improving additive manufacturing via simulation based on mechanics
+* Design of architected materials with tunable physical properties (i.e. mechanical metamaterials)
 * Mechanics, statistical calibration, and optimization
-* Improving additive manufacturing via physics-based modeling
-* Design of architected materials with tunable physical properties (i.e. mechanical metamaterials)

 <br/>